Online Dominating Set: The Cost of Being Incremental

-For any $n\ge 2$, the \emph{two-sided fan of size~$n$} is the graph obtained from a path on $n-2$ vertices by attaching two additional vertices, one to the even-numbered vertices of the path and the other to the odd-numbered vertices of the path.
-The adversarial order of a two-sided fan is defined by the standard order of the path, followed by the two additional vertices.
+For any $n\ge 2$, a \emph{two-sided fan of size~$n$} is the graph obtained from a path on $n-2$ vertices by attaching two additional vertices, one to the even-numbered vertices of the path and the other to the odd-numbered vertices of the path.
+The two additional vertices are connected by an edge.
+An adversarial order of a two-sided fan is defined by the standard order of the path, followed by the two additional vertices in any order.
 See Figure~\ref{fig:rotor} for an illustration of a two-sided fan of size~$10$.